 Latest Liverpool vs Real Madrid squad information

-Liverpool are in good spirits as Harvey Elliott returns after more than two months out with a foot injury, but Alisson Becker, Diogo Jota, Federico Chiesa and Trent Alexander-Arnold are all out.
+Liverpool are in good shape as Harvey Elliott returns after more than two months out with a foot injury, but Alisson Becker, Diogo Jota, Federico Chiesa and Trent Alexander-Arnold are all out.
 Manager Arne Slot said Alexander-Arnold could return in the early hours of 28 November, and Liverpool could make changes to their line-up after an unconvincing performance at St Mary's.
-Alexis Mac Allister and Luis Diaz could start in place of Curtis Jones and Cody Gakpo, as they did in the second half of the weekend's game.
+Alexis Mac Allister and Luis Diaz could start in place of Curtis Jones and Cody Gakpo, as they did in the second half of the weekend.

-Latest Liverpool vs Real Madrid predicted lineup
+Latest expected lineup for Liverpool vs Real Madrid

 Liverpool: